Why Consumer Behaviour?

-When you want to make a new product or create a marketing campaign, the most important thing you’ll be considering is consumer behaviour.
+When you want to make a new product or create a marketing campaign, the most important thing is consumer behaviour.
 Their behaviour and habits as well as their decision making process is what defines your next steps.

 So, consumer behaviour is something that you really need to understand well, in order to sell your products or services.